-We perceive visible light from 430 to 770 terahertz (trillion cycles per second) because these are the resonant frequencies of the cells in the cones of our eyes.
-Three types of cone cells (L, M, and S) are most responsive or sensitive to three different bands of color shown by the lines in Fig. 5^{18} .
-Each triad of cone cells transmits simultaneously three different amplitudes of oscillation encoded in nerve impulses to our brain for each pixel that we see.
-The size of a pixel is determined by the minimum diameter of a cone cell, which is about 500 nanometers (5×10^{-7} meters).
+We perceive visible light from 430 to 770 terahertz because these are the resonant frequencies of the cells in the cones of our eyes.
+Three types of cone cells (L, M, and S) are most responsive or sensitive to three different bands of color shown by the lines in Fig. 5 (18).
+These cone cells transmit simultaneously three different amplitudes of oscillation encoded in nerve impulses to our brain for each pixel that we see.
+The size of a pixel is determined by the minimum diameter of a cone cell, which is about 500 nanometers ( $5 \times 10^{-7}$ meters).
 Our brain, by reassembling the relative intensities of these three signals, can distinguish approximately 10 million different shades of color.
 This process is the inverse of the process by which a computer sends amplitudes of oscillation of primary red, green, and blue colors (RGB) encoded in 32 bits to a pixel of a computer monitor that can then display more than 16.7 million different shades of color.